Professional-Grade Legal Intelligence. Changing the Practice of Law.

 Define the workflow.
 Approve once.
 Come back to a finished product.

-Complex legal work is not a single prompt.
-It is a sequence of interdependent operations.
-Plan Mode chains these into a pipeline of autonomous execution.
+Complex legal work cannot be achieved by a single prompt.
+Plan Mode builds a pipeline of autonomous execution.
 For example: Ingest, Juxtapose, Outline, Draft, and Verify.
-Manage dependencies across multiple AI models, executing steps in parallel or sequence based on the requirements.
-Integrated Veracity Correction Gates ensure every draft is subjected to multi-layer review: a strategic assessment and a granular citation-fidelity check.
+Each stage receives the full capacity of the platform, and built-in verification checkpoints ensure that every draft is scrutinized before the pipeline advances.
 Insert human-in-the-loop review points at any stage to curate findings, approve AI-suggested corrections backed by real-time research, or redirect the drafting strategy before proceeding.
 Apply this to any multi-step legal workflow: MTD opposition, contract review and redline, discovery analysis and privilege log, research and brief drafting.
 From initial ingestion to the final verified work product, Plan Mode provides defensible infrastructure for the automated production of billable-grade output.

 Executing Plan